 Here are two videos which give a very good representation and explanation of what an average global temperature rise of 2°C will mean…

-What Action Can I Take Now To Save Life On Earth?
+What Action Can I Take Now?

 When it comes to living a more earth-friendly lifestyle, you will discover lots of help and inspiration through our partners in the GreenGreenGreen Directory.